New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the virtual_try_on tool do? +

 Apply virtual clothing try-on to a person image using AI.
 Upload a person image and up to 5 clothing items to see how they would look wearing those clothes.
 Supports both single and multiple clothing combinations for complete outfit visualization.
-It is categorised as a Write tool in the MCP Kling MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the MCP Kling MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 How do I enforce a policy on virtual_try_on? +